matifali/coder-templates/README.md

 # Instructions

-To use these tenplates simply clone the repo and
+To use these templates simply clone the repo and run,
 ```console
 git clone https://github.com/matifali/coder-templates.git
 cd <template directory>